Scioto River: History

 The Scioto River valley was home to many Native American cultures.
-The best known groups are the Mound Builders of the Hopewell tradition with mounds constructed by the Adena people more than 2000 years ago.
-Numerous burial mounds can be seen near Chillicothe at the Hopewell Culture National Historic Park.
+The best known groups are the mound builders of the Hopewell tradition 2000 years ago, the Adena tradition 3000 years ago, and the later Fort Ancient culture about 1000 years ago.
+Numerous Hopewell earthworks can be seen near Chillicothe at Hopewell Culture National Historic Park.
 The former strength of these cultures is demonstrated in settler accounts from as far east as Virginia.
 The name Scioto is derived from the Wyandot word skɛnǫ·tǫ’ 'deer' (compare Shenandoah, derived from the word for deer in another Iroquoian language).

 During the antebellum years, the Scioto River provided a route to freedom for many slaves escaping from the South, as they continued north after crossing the Ohio River.
 Towns such as Chillicothe became important stops on the Underground Railroad.

-A traditional fiddle tune in the Appalachian repertoire, “Big Scioty”, takes its name from the river.
+A traditional fiddle tune in the Appalachian repertoire, "Big Scioty", takes its name from the river.
 The melody is attributed to the Hammons family of West Virginia.

 In 2012, the river dropped to record- or near-record-low water levels as a result of the acute effects of the 2012 North American drought in Ohio.

 Dams and reservoirs

 There are two major dams on the river.
 Griggs Dam in Columbus was built in 1904–1908 to impound a water supply for the city.
-Farther upstream, at Shawnee Hills, the O'Shaughnessy Dam was built in 1922–1925 creating a larger reservoir which was billed at the time as "the finest inland waterway in the United States."
+Farther upstream, at Shawnee Hills, the O'Shaughnessy Dam was built in 1922–1925 creating a larger reservoir which was billed at the time as "the finest inland waterway in the United States".
 Both dams are operated by the city of Columbus.

 The removal of the Main Street Dam in downtown Columbus, which was built in 1921, began in November 2013.
 The $35.5 million removal project was initially proposed in the 2010 Strategic Plan for downtown Columbus and was funded by a coalition of public and private entities.
 Prior to its demolition, the Main Street Dam impounded roughly 2.3 mi of the Scioto River, artificially enlarging its width to an average of 500 ft in downtown Columbus.
-Once completed, the Scioto Greenways project will reduce the width by nearly half, and expose 33 acre of land which will be reclaimed as parkland by the city.
+Once completed, the Scioto Greenways project will reduce in width by nearly half, and expose 33 acre of land which will be reclaimed as parkland by the city.
 Riffles and pools will be restored to the river channel, returning it to its natural riparian state.
 Experts believe the restoration project will result in a healthier river and better habitat for native plant, fish, and mussel species.